storyfeet/dugi_bialan/content/works/cut_n_restore.md

 # Ok, if you could just take that pair of scissors and make a snip at that half way point.

-buna, o elo ei elo din dis da wei din e lena lon man dis.
+buna, o din e lena lon man dis.

 # Lovely, now if you could give back the scissors, for my safety you see.